aleksandersh/task-tui/README.md

 ## Features

-- list and launch tasks
+- List and execute tasks
-- filter tasks
+- Filtering mode to speed up navigation between tasks
+- Task summary page to show the description of a task

 🟥 __The [labels](https://taskfile.dev/usage/#overriding-task-name) are not properly supported right now__ 🟥

-If you are using [labels](https://taskfile.dev/usage/#overriding-task-name), you must also specify [namespace alias](https://taskfile.dev/usage/#namespace-aliases) or [task alias](https://taskfile.dev/usage/#task-aliases) for these tasks.
+If you are using [labels](https://taskfile.dev/usage/#overriding-task-name), you must also specify [namespace alias](https://taskfile.dev/usage/#namespace-aliases) or [task alias](https://taskfile.dev/usage/#task-aliases) for those tasks.

 ## Usage